 White isn't the only color option to achieve a minimal mindset.
 Keep your room in monochrome shades of gray to make your space feel as relaxing as possible.
 Choose a warm gray to soften the room.

 Mix Cool and Warm Tones

+Subtle tone pairings can be a perfect solution to inspire interest.
 Create tension between cool and warm neutral tones by juxtaposing blue-grays with tan and camel hues.
-A singular piece of wire furniture adds visual interest without overwhelming the space.
+In this space, a singular piece of wire furniture adds visual interest without being overwhelming.

 Try the Unmade Bed Look

 Relaxation is an important aspect when decorating in a minimalist way.
 Embrace the undone bedding look by choosing prewashed linens and cotton throws that look great when wrinkled.
 Plus, one lived-in component will avoid the dreaded showroom look.